gah-boh/angular-mock-back-demo-app/README.md

 - To create the mock backend index file run `gulp`
 - Run the server with `node serve`
-- The mocked version of the app is `localhost:9000/index-mb.html`
+- The url for the mocked version of the app is `localhost:9000/index-mb.html`

-The mockBackend config is located in  `app/mock-backend/mock-backend-config.js`
+The angular mock back config is located in  `app/mock-backend/mock-backend-config.js`

 ## Overrides